 -

-- For example, if you are given a quadrilateral, you can divide it into two triangles by drawing a diagonal.
+- As an example, if you are given a quadrilateral, you can divide it into two triangles by drawing a diagonal.
 Then, you can apply the angle sum property to each triangle to find the sum of the angles in the quadrilateral.
 Since each triangle will have angles adding up to 180 degrees, the quadrilateral would have angles adding up to 360 degrees (180 + 180).

 -